William Weir, 1st Viscount Weir: Public servant

-David Lloyd George appointed him to the unpaid position of director of munitions in Scotland in July 1915, he joined the Air Board in December 1916 and was made a Knight Bachelor in February 1917.
-He joined the Air Council in November 1917 and became its President in April 1918, resigning in December that year after the end of the war.
-For his efforts he received the Distinguished Service Medal.
+David Lloyd George appointed him to the unpaid position of director of munitions in Scotland in July 1915.
+However, with increasing demands for military aircraft, Lloyd George made Weir the Controller of Aeronautical Supplies and a member of the Air Board in December 1916.
+He was made a Knight Bachelor in February 1917, He joined the Air Council in November 1917 and became its President in April 1918, resigning in December that year after the end of the war.
 He was appointed to the Privy Council in April and was raised to the peerage as Baron Weir, of Eastwood in the County of Renfrew, in the summer.

 He didn't desire any further political power, and went on to serve on a number of government committees, including those on civil aviation, economies in the fighting services, and co-ordination between the navy, army, and air force.
 During 1924 and 1925, Weir chaired the committee on electricity supply to plan the rationalisation of the United Kingdom's electrical power industry.
 His conclusions led to the Electricity (Supply) Act 1926, and the creation of the National Grid and the Central Electricity Board.
 He was appointed to the Order of the Bath as a Knight Grand Cross in 1934.